How would you like to receive a $10,000 grant to be a changemaker and a peacebuilder? If so, then apply for the Projects

 You are eligible to apply for the Projects for Peace grant if you are a current full-time undergraduate (any major/minor) and passionate about making your global or local vision of peace a reality.

 Here are five things you need to know

-1. Full information about the Davis Projects for Peace program, including examples of other winning projects and application guidelines, can be found at the Davis Foundation website.
+1. Full information about the Davis Projects for Peace program, including examples of other winning projects and application guidelines, can be found on the Davis Foundation website.

 3. Recommendations for the winning proposal will be made by mid-February, by an on-campus selection committee.
 Final decision regarding the winning proposal will be made by Middlebury College (the institution that oversees the grant) by mid-March.

 Past Lake Forest College projects